 - The school, or you as parents, can request that the Local Authority carry out a statutory assessment of your child's needs.
-This is a legal process which sets out the amount of support that will be provided for your child. - After the request has been sent to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
+This is a legal process which sets out the amount of support that will be provided for your child. - After the request for Consideration of Statutory Assessment (COSA) has been sent to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case they will ask you and all professionals involved with your child to write a report outlining your child's needs.
 If they do not think your child needs this, they will ask the school to continue with the support at SEN Support.
+There is an appeals process if needed.

 - Assuming statutory assessment goes ahead, after the reports have all been sent in, an SEN Officer from the Local Authority will write a draft EHCP.
 You have the opportunity to meet with the SEN Officer and professionals involved to discuss the draft and suggest changes if needed.
 The SEN Officer will then send it to the SEN panel who decide if it should be made statutory.
 If this is the case they will finalise the EHCP.
 If this is not the case, they will ask the school to continue with the support at SEN Support and issue the plan in draft form only.
-School would then continue to reapply for top up funding.
-There is a procedure for appealing panel decisions if an EHCP is not agreed which the SENCO can explain if needed. - The Statement or EHC Plan will outline the type of individual or small group support your child will receive from the LA and what strategies must be put in place.
-It will also have long and short term goals for your child.
-The level of funding attached to the EHCP is used to determine the number of hours support is available. - The additional adult may be used to support your child with whole class learning, run individual programmes or small groups including your child. - The SENCO will invite you to an annual review of your child's EHCP, along with all the professionals involved.
+There is a procedure for appealing panel decisions if an EHCP is not agreed which the SENCO can explain if needed. - The Statement or EHC Plan will outline the provision your child needs to help them make progress.
+It will have long and short term goals for your child and recommended strategies and resources to help them meet their targets.
+The level of funding attached to the EHCP is used to determine the number of hours additional support is available.
+It must be used to deliver the provision as described in the EHCP. - The additional adult funded through the EHCP may be used to support your child with whole class learning, run individual programmes or small groups including your child.
+This will vary according to what is written in your child's EHCP. - The SENCO will invite you to an annual review of your child's EHCP, along with all the professionals involved.
 You can request an earlier EHCP review meeting if you have concerns that the provision in place needs to be adjusted sooner.